live-keys/livekeys/doc/pages/creating-a-filter.md

 }
 ```

-Compile the code, and place the generated dll/so file into Live CV's plugins/tutorial directory.
+Compile the code, and place the generated dll/so file into Livekeys's plugins/tutorial directory.
 You can use the
 following test program to test out the filter:

 ```